coda/packs-sdk/README.md

 The SDK will automatically remove properties that are not declared within the schema.
-So if your API returns properties not useful to the end user, you can just leave them out of the object scehma and they will be automatically elided.
+So if your API returns properties not useful to the end user, you can just leave them out of the object schema and they will be automatically elided.

 To make parsing an API object and massaging it to match your schema easier, you can use the `fromKey` property of a schema property definition.
 This instructs the SDK to convert